-Finally we compare the variability in cluster-robust standard errors to that for heteroskedasticrobust standard errors.
-We return to the full cross-section micro dataset and perform 1000 replications, resampling the 50 states with replacement.
-The standard deviation of the cluster-robust standard error was 12.3% of the mean cluster-robust standard error, while the standard deviation of the heteroskedastic-robust standard error was 4.5% of its mean.
-So although the CRVE is less biased than heteroskedastic-robust (or default), it is also more variable.
-But this variability is still relatively small, especially compared to the very large bias if clustering is not controlled for.
+A downside to using cluster-robust standard errors is that they provide an estimate of the standard deviation of $\hat{\beta}$ that is more variable than the default or heteroskedastic-robust standard errors.
+This introduces a potential bias - variance tradeoff.
+To see whether this increased variability is an issue, we performed 1,000 Monte Carlo replications using the full cross-section microdata set, resampling the 50 states with replacement.
+The standard deviation of the cluster-robust standard error across the 1,000 replications equaled 12.3 percent of the mean cluster-robust standard error, while the standard deviation of the heteroskedastic-robust standard error equaled 4.5 percent of its mean.
+So while the CRVE is less biased than heteroskedastic-robust (or default), it is also more variable.
+But the increased variability is relatively small, especially compared to the very large bias that can arise if clustering is not controlled for.